Azure/azure-sdk-for-js/samples/frameworks/react/ts/README.md

 You need [an Azure subscription][freesub] and the following resources created to run this sample:

 - An Azure EventHubs namespace.
 Please refer to the [EventHubs documentation][eventhubs] for additional information on EventHubs
-- An Azure ServiceBus namespace and queue.
-Please refer to the [ServiceBus documentation][servicebus] for additional information on ServiceBus.
 - An Azure Storage Blob container, with a single text file uploaded called "todo.txt" to support the sample.
 Please refer to the [Storage Blob documentation][storageblob] for additional information on Azure Storage Blob.
 This file will be fetched from Azure Storage Blob and displayed on the screen.
 - Finally, you'll need a way to authenticate the application with Azure.
 This requires some additional setup configuring the correct access permissions to the above resources using either a service principal or a role-based-authentication.
 Please refer to the [@azure/identity][identity] package for information on authentication.